Neurolixis

 Neurolixis is a biopharmaceutical company focused on novel drugs for the treatment of human central nervous system diseases.

-Neurolixis Inc. was founded in 2011 by Mark A. Varney, PhD, and Adrian Newman-Tancredi, PhD, DSc..
+Neurolixis Inc. was founded in 2011 by Mark A. Varney and Adrian Newman-Tancredi.
 The company's therapeutic focus is on CNS disorders including Parkinson's disease, neurological orphan disorders, depression and cognitive deficits.
 The company has offices in USA and in France.

 In September 2013, Neurolixis in-licensed two clinical-phase drugs, befiradol and F-15599 from Pierre Fabre Laboratories, a French pharmaceutical company.
 Befiradol (also known as NLX-112) is targeted to the treatment of movement disorders, notably dyskinesia in Parkinson's disease, whereas F-15599 (also known as NLX-101) is intended for the treatment of autism spectrum disorders including Rett syndrome and Fragile X syndrome.
 In addition, Neurolixis is developing its own novel chemical entities (NCEs), notably NLX-204 (see below).